Yilan Green Expo: 2016

-The 17th Yilan Green Expo was held in Wulaoken River Valley (武荖坑風景區) on 26 March until 15 May 2016.
-The focus of the expo was on food safety and food security and advocation of green, healthy and sustainable lifestyle.
+The 17th Yilan Green Expo was held in Wulaoken River Valley (武荖坑風景區) from 26 March to 15 May 2016.
+Its focus was on food safety; food security; and advocacy of a green, healthy, and sustainable lifestyle.
 It had five exhibition theme zones and 38 exhibitors.

 2018

-The 19th Yilan Green Expo was held on 31 March until 13 May 2018.
+The 19th Yilan Green Expo was held from 31 March to 13 May 2018.

 2019

-The 20th Yilan Green Expo was held around Dongshan Railway Station and Dongshan River Ecoark on 30 March until 12 May 2019.
-It had a theme of Green Traveling.
-It also promoted ecological conservation, environmental education, environmental-friendly farming and circular economy.
+The 20th Yilan Green Expo was held around Dongshan Railway Station and Dongshan River Ecoark from 30 March to 12 May 2019.
+It had a theme of "Green Traveling".
+It promoted ecological conservation, environmental education, environmental-friendly farming, and circular economy.